kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

    ![step 5b](images/5b.gif)

-7. Power the ESP32 using a dedicated 5V Power Supply Unit by connecting the USB-C end of the power supply to the ESP32.
-Plug the power supply to a wall outlet.
+**8. Power the ESP32 using a dedicated 5V Power Supply Unit by connecting the USB-C end of the power supply to the ESP32.
+Plug the power supply to a wall outlet.**
    ![step 6](images/6.gif)